-Strategic bombing of cites was only authorised on 15 May 1940.
-By July 1941 the

-  strength of Bomber Command stood at 45 squadrons with a theoretical deployment

-  of 1,000 bombers.
-In practice, only 37 squadrons could be considered for active

-  operations and not all of these were fully trained.
-38 squadrons were

-  operationally effective by the spring of 1942, but of these only 14 were

-  equipped with the new heavy bombers like Stirling, Halifax and Manchester.
+Strategic bombing of cites was only authorized on 15 May 1940.
+By July 1941 the strength of Bomber Command stood at 45 squadrons with a theoretical deployment of 1,000 bombers.
+In practice, only 37 squadrons could be considered for active operations and not all of these were fully trained.
+38 squadrons were operationally effective by the spring of 1942, but of these only 14 were equipped with the new heavy bombers like Stirling, Halifax and Manchester.

 Until the end of the war in Europe, Bomber Command lost 9,163 bombers.

 Russian Red Air Force

 The Russian Red Air Force was the largest in the world in 1941, possessing a strength of between 12,000 and 15,000 aircraft.
 But by late November 1941 nearly 16,000 aircraft were destroyed for the loss of 3,453 planes from the German Luftwaffe.

 But the re-siting of industry east of the Urals began to bear fruit with military aircraft production rising rapidly: 2,000 a month by mid-1942, 2,500 by November 1943 and 3,355 by the summer of 1944.
 Not only did the quantity of planes rise, but so too did the quality.